AcademySoftwareFoundation/OpenColorIO/PROCESS.md

 time the PR has been open to discussion.
 The following guidelines outline the project's established approval rules for merging:

-* Core design decisions, large new features, or anything that might be perceived as changing the overall direction of the project should be discussed at length in the mail list before any PR is submitted, in order to: solicit feedback, try to get as much consensus as possible, and alert all the stakeholders to be on the lookout for the eventual PR when it appears.

-* Small changes (bug fixes, docs, tests, cleanups) can be approved and merged by a single Committer.
+* All changes must receive a minimum of two approvals from Committers listed in [COMMITTERS.md](COMMITTERS.md) that are not affiliated with the author or their company prior to being merged.
+GitHub branch protections are enabled to enforce minimum committer count and Committer status.
+A Committer approval is denoted in a PR with a green check mark.
+A gray check mark beside an approval means the approver does not count toward the minimum approval count, but such approvals are welcome and encouraged from the community.

-* Big changes that can alter behavior, add major features, or present a high degree of risk should be signed off by TWO Committers, ideally one of whom should be the "owner" for that section of the codebase (if a specific owner has been designated).
-If the person submitting the PR is him/herself the "owner" of that section of the codebase, then only one additional Committer approval is sufficient.
-But in either case, a 48 hour minimum is helpful to give everybody a chance to see it, unless it's a critical emergency fix (which would probably put it in the previous "small fix" category, rather than a "big feature").
+* Ideally one of two approvers of a pull request should be the "owner" for that section of the codebase (if a specific owner has been designated).
+If the person submitting the PR is him/herself the "owner" of that section of the codebase, then only one additional Committer approval is required in addition to the submitter.
+But in either case, a 48 hour minimum is required to give everybody a chance to see it, unless it's a critical emergency fix.

-* Escape valve: big changes can nonetheless be merged by a single Committer if the PR has been open for over two weeks without any unaddressed objections from other Committers.
+* If approval does not happen within two weeks of opening a pull request and there are no raised objections or unresolved discussions happening about the feature, a Committer that is affiliated with the author may approve it.
 At some point, we have to assume that the people who know and care are monitoring the PRs and that an extended period without objections is really assent.

-Approval must be from Committers who are not authors of the change.
-If one or more Committers oppose a proposed change, then the change cannot be accepted
-unless:

-* Discussions and/or additional changes result in no Committers objecting to the change.
+* Discussions and/or additional changes should result in no Committers objecting to the change.
 Previously-objecting Committers do not necessarily have to sign-off on the change, but they should not be opposed to it.

-* The change is escalated to the TSC and the TSC votes to approve the change.
+* Changes may be escalated to the TSC for a vote to approve a PR.
 This should only happen if disagreements between Committers cannot be resolved through discussion.

 Committers may opt to elevate significant or controversial modifications to the TSC by assigning the `tsc-review` label to a pull request or issue.
 The TSC